MarkGoncharovAl/4th_grade/Nucleus/readme.md

 # Use
+To use nucleus lib include header to your source file:

+    #include "nucleusN.hpp"
 ## Structures description
 `table` - A structure that is a parameter to all functions.
 The table stores all pointers to the data.